Pheasey/pheasey.github.io/_posts/2016-03-14-emoji-encrypt.markdown

 date:   2015-03-14 18:26:33 +0000
 categories: project html js
 ---
 Whilst speaking to a group of friends we discussed the idea of sending encrypted messages in the form of Emojis.
-This lead to me implementing a basic encryption/decryption Javascript driven page using one of the simplest form of encryption, the cipher shift.
+This lead to me implementing a basic encryption/decryption Javascript driven page using one of the simplest forms of encryption, the cipher shift.

 ![]({{ site.url }}/assets/images/emoji_cipher.png)